 Another bit of stem cell science you need to know is about a molecular character called Myc.

-What the heck is Myc and why do stem cell gurus need to know about it?
+What the heck is this gene and why do stem cell gurus need to know about it?

 So if Myc is an oncogene, a bad guy, what does it have to do with stem cells?

-Turns out that Myc is very much the Dr. Jekyll and Mr. Hyde of the cellular world.
-While it is Mr. Hyde as a cancer-causing gene, stem cells cannot do with the Dr. Jekyll side of Myc.
+Turns out that our favorite gene is very much the Dr. Jekyll and Mr. Hyde of the cellular world.
+While it is Mr. Hyde as a cancer-causing gene, stem cells cannot do with the Dr. Jekyll side.

-Around the year 2000 I started studying the role of Myc genes in stem cells.
+Around the year 2000 I started studying the role of this family of genes in stem cells.
 My theory was that if we could understand the normal function of Myc in cells that would help us understand how it causes cancer.
-In the process I realized that the normal function of Myc in stem cells is fascinating and important in its own right.
+In the process I realized that Myc’s normal function in stem cells is fascinating and important in its own right.

 In 2004, Andreas Trumpp’s lab knocked out c-Myc from hematopoietic stem cells and found it was crucial for their function.
 Too much c-Myc often causes blood cancers so this also made sense.